Lamer87/Space_Engineers_DLC_unlocker/README.md

     The installer is used both to install CreamAPI and to check if everything is ok after a game update.
     What does he do exactly? if CreamAPI is not yet present so in the case of a new installation or
     after an update that replaces and updates the "steam_api64.dll" file,
-    it creates a backup of the new original file, and restores the functioning of CreamAPI.
+    it creates a backup of the new original file and installs/restores CreamAPI..
     So, if the game gets updated, you don't even have to download a new version of the unlocker,
     just run the checker to restore CreamAPI.
     If it detects that CreamAPI is present and ready, it does nothing.